Last updated 23rd March 2022

 Grants will be given provided these courses of study can be shown to be part of a strategy for professional development for the clergy concerned.

-- Applications should be made on the form (returning it by email is fine) with as much detail as possible.
+- Applications should be made on this form (returning it by email is fine) with as much detail as possible.
 They will be approved in line with national guidelines (currently 1% of stipend) provided funds are available in the budget.
 Please ask for advice, especially if your parish has Parish Share arrears.

 - Grants for retreats will normally be paid at 50% of the total cost, up to a maximum of £100 a year

-- Grants for study for further degrees or sabbaticals need the explicit consent of the Diocesan Bishop.
-These should be discussed with the Bishop of Burnley who will advise on practical arrangements and other sources of funding, and seek the Bishop's consent.
+- Grants for study for further degrees or sabbaticals need the explicit consent of the Bishop's appointments team.
+These should be discussed with the Bishop of Burnley who will advise on practical arrangements and other sources of funding.
+Sabbatical/study leave should not be taken during Advent & Christmas or Holy Week & Easter.

 - These arrangements will apply to all licensed clergy, except those involved in IME Phase 2, who are supported separately, and those in posts with separate arrangements for in-service training (eg hospital and prison chaplains).